Xiaofei-it/Shelly/README.md

 Moreover, the Shelly library provides some useful utilities, such as the stash to store and get objects and the tuple class to combine several input together.

-The shelly library provides a novel pattern for developing a business-logic-oriented app, which makes the business logic clear and easy to understand and makes the app easy to maintain.
+In summary, the shelly library provides a novel pattern for developing a business-logic-oriented app, which makes the source code concerning the business logic clear and easy to understand and makes the app easy to maintain.

 ## License